themathiou/themathiou/README.md

 - 👔 I’m currently working on [TRG](https://www.trgint.com/) as a Front-End Engineer and Team Leader.
 We are working with *Angular*, *MongoDB*, *Python* and *NodeJS*.
 - 🏟 I’m currently creating [trackandfield.io](https://trackandfield.io).
 A digital platform for Track and Field data and statistics using *React*, *GraphQL* and *MongoDB*.
 For previous failures 😅 please see: [Trafie](https://www.trafie.com)
 - I post stuff on [Medium](https://mathiou.medium.com)
-- I like learning new things, reading, hiking, spend time with my beloved ones and explore new places.

 ### You can find me at 🌍
 - 📫 mathiou@icloud.com